 Maps and stories for past, present and future

-Exploring EC1 is a project to prototype how maps, apps and stories can help residents, businesses and visitors explore and engage with the past, present and future of Farringdon and Clerkenwell.
-These pages and map examples are a first exploration of what might be possible.
-David Wilcox
+Exploring EC1 is a project to experiment with ways in which media and maps can help people explore and engage with the past, present and future of their neighbourhoods.

 Change is coming

-I confess that I was rather ignorant of the history of this area then - but the Barbican was under construction, and on the Standard we campaigned for inclusion of the Arts Centre, which went through on the narrowest of votes.
+I confess that I was rather ignorant of the history of this area then - but the Barbican was under construction, and on the Standard we campaigned for inclusion of the Arts Centre, which went through the City's Court of Common Council after lengthy debate and internal opposition.
+In 2022 Barbican residents and other are fight a new Cash Versus Culture campaign over the current site of the Museum of London.

 As I reported here I met up again with Mike Franks, who I first knew in 1970 when he was an architect-planner on the GLC Covent Garden team.
 He quit over the destructive plans for development, and founded the pioneering Clerkenwell Workshops.
 After leaving the Standard I helped Mike secure funding from the Queen’s Silver Jubilee Celebration Committee to develop Clerkenwell's first heritage trail.
 In 2019 Mike inspired me with his vision for Clerkenwell Commons as an environment for conversation, collaboration and action.
 Funding from the Peel Institute supported research into how maps could support the Connecting Clerkenwell initiative.
 The EC1 Echo community newspaper - also supported by Peel - provided the means to report on changes in prospect and to float some ideas.
 Click images below for Echo stories.